siheming/mspypeline/doc/source/workflow.rst

 | Statistical inference plots can inform about differential protein intensities between groups of the data set.
   The calculation of statistical significances of the protein intensity deviation of groups can help to exploit biological questions by incorporation the functional profile of proteins or protein sets.
-| Statistics for each plot are calculated based on the intended proposition of the plot.
+| Statistics for each plot are calculated based on the intended usage of the plot.

 * for the :meth:`~mspypeline.BasePlotter.plot_pathway_analysis` an independent t-test is applied
 * for the :meth:`~mspypeline.BasePlotter.plot_go_analysis` a fisher'S exact test is applied